WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Tips

-1. You can either build a Native mobile application for Android/iOS or a Cross-Platform application.
+1. You can either build a native mobile application for Android/iOS or a cross-platform application.
 2. Any useful additional/interesting feature will have bonus points.
 3. You can assume the prescription to be printed (not handwritten) on paper.
 4. **BONUS:** User login can also be incorporated, allowing users to synchronize their prescriptions across multiple devices.